- All games take place at the Winnetka Community House 620 Lincoln Ave. Winnetka.

 - Players should not bring a basketball to their games.
 We will provide the basketballs.

-- Games are played in the half court on the main basket.
-Court A nearest to the waiting area and Court B farthest.
+- Games are played in the half court.
+Courts will be labeled Court A and Court B.

-- Grades K-1 play on the 9ft basket.
+- Grades K-1 play on the 8ft basket.

 - Grades 2 and up on the 10ft basket.

 - Grades 6 and up use the 29.5 basketball.